 Collaborating with teachers and parents in a unified approach to find the most effective methods to help each child reach his/her academic potential is the cornerstone of our program.
 Always operating with the best interest of the student in mind, we work together to help each child achieve academic and social success.

 Parent presentations and workshops are given on a wide array of educational issues designed to help parents become familiar with special topics of interest, and our programs and services, all with the aim of better serving each child and strengthening the bond between home and school.

 ISB has a large number of books available to parents and students that address topics such as parenting, school and social difficulties, and growing up.
 Books are available in the Hub, ES Counseling office, and the Learning Design Centre.

-The counselors work in partnership with students, parents, teachers and administrators and are committed to creating a safe and positive environment where students can receive academic, social, and emotional guidance that enhances their ability to achieve their academic potential.
+The counselors work in partnership with students, parents, teachers and administrators and are committed to creating a safe and positive environment where students can receive academic, social, and emotional guidance that enhances their ability to achieve their academic and personal potential.

 Counselors assist with the admissions process by meeting with students and families to discuss subject selection and any personal learning needs.
 They play a role in assisting new students to settle into school by providing support in the form of new student lunches, monitoring for friendships, and providing orientation programs for new students.

 The counselors respond to referrals from parents, teachers and administrators in order to address concerns.
 Parents are informed of any on-going counselor involvement with students.
 Students are free to self refer in order to obtain guidance and support.
 Counselors may work with students on an individual basis and will provide an assurance of confidentiality if appropriate.